 Hip replacement surgery: what is the process like?

 Typically, the setting of the hip prosthesis consists of replacing the femur head and neck with the prosthesis, which is attached directly to the femur.
 The prosthesis consists of a leg (which replaces the femoral neck), a ball (this is the bonehead) and the cup.
-Cup is attached directly to the pelvis, to replace the worn hip cartilage, which then facilitates the limbs movement.
+Cup is attached directly to the pelvis, to replace the worn hip cartilage, which then facilitates the movement of the limbs.
 The newly installed prosthesis helps to restore the joint movement, eliminating all symptoms associated with osteoarthritis, the femur fracture, and femur necrosis.

 Today, there are several ways to perform hip replacement surgery with minimal risk.
 French orthopedic surgeons actively use the new minimally invasive hip replacement technology, which can be performed in an outpatient setting.
 In France, orthopedic surgeons constantly exchange their experiences to improve their practices and create revolutionary surgical protocols.